Top 7 Attractions in Butterworth (2024)

 Bersih beach translates to “clean beach”, and as its name states, it lives true to it, with employees at the beach regularly visiting the beach to clean up rubbish in the area and helping maintain its title.
 Many visitors come to see the view of the island from the beach’s cliffs which offers a beautiful view unmatched by others.
 Clams can also be found burrowed in the sand and sought out during the trip there.
 If you are hungry, there are also a lot of seafood restaurants nearby this Butterworth attraction to choose from.

-Another one of the natural Butterworth attractions that you should not miss out on is Robina Beach.
+Another one of the natural attractions in Butterworth that you should not miss out on is Robina Beach.
 While not exactly the best place for a picnic due to the rocky beach, it is an excellent place if you want to escape from the hustle and bustle of the city.
 Apart from a relaxing getaway, you will also get the opportunity to take a perfect sunset picture with the sea as your backdrop.

 Beautiful street art can be found across Penang, not only in Georgetown.
 Butterworth Art Walk is one of the results of a group of dedicated Penang artists who wish to share their culture and history with the rest of the world through the form of art.
 Unlike what you usually see on the island, the murals and installations in this Butterworth attraction portray Seberang Perai’s agricultural economy and history.

 The city, which started as a transit point, has gradually proven its worth as a popular travel destination.
 While a day’s trip here would suffice as it is not the biggest city, there are so many different attractions in Butterworth for you to visit.
 Whatever you are looking for, the city has it all from a natural one to one based on religion or simply just for art.